-However, the equality (\ref{eq:equalityofmeasures-nonarch}) does not necessarily lead to a contradiction.
+However, the equality (\ref{eq:equalityofmeasures-nonarch}) does not necessarily lead to a contradiction, in general.
 For example, assume that $A_v$ is nondegenerate.
 Then $A^{N}_v$ and $A^{N-1}_v$ are also nondegenerate.
 In the nondegenerate case, the canonical measures are linear combinations of Dirac measure of points, as is noted in Remark~\ref{rem:canonicalmeasurenondeg}.
 Thus there is nothing strange with the equality (\ref{eq:equalityofmeasures-nonarch}).

 That observation suggests that if $A$ is nowhere degenerate, then the equidistribution method is not efficient; it is not almighty.
 If we wish to apply this method to the geometric Bogomolov conjecture, we have to restrict the setting where the method works.
-In the sequel, we will apply the equidistribution argument to the proof of a weaker version of Theorem~\ref{thm:yamaki6} (cf. Proposition~\ref{prop:main111}).
-In that setting, detailed analysis of the canonical measures gives us enough information to lead to a contradiction in (\ref{eq:equalityofmeasures-nonarch}).
+In what follows, we will apply the equidistribution argument to the proof of a weaker version of Theorem~\ref{thm:yamaki6} (cf. Proposition~\ref{prop:main111}).
+In that setting, a detailed analysis of the canonical measures gives us enough information to lead to a contradiction in (\ref{eq:equalityofmeasures-nonarch}).